graphql/graphql-spec/Section 3 -- Type System.md

    Similarly, wrapping types may not be member types of a Union.
 2. A Union type must define two or more member types.

-When expected as an input type, array input values are accepted only when each item in the input array can be accepted by the item type.
-If the input value is not an array but can be accepted by the item type, it is coerced by creating an array with the input value as the sole item.
-Other input values must raise a query error indicating an incorrect type.

 ### Enums

 GraphQL Enums are a variant on the Scalar type, which represents one of a